rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

    * If you don't have an Azure subscription, [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 This feature is not available for existing IoT Hubs in this release.
    * Central EUAP is the only region where MQTT Broker is currently supported.
    * You can customize the SKU and number of units for this IoT Hub in the template.
-   * You can customize the routing query.
-See [Routing limitations](#message-routing-for-MQTT-Broker-enabled-IoT-Hubs).
-   * The routing source `MQTTBrokerMessages` is only supported in REST/ARM template.
-Azure Portal experience is not enabled for routing MQTT Broker topic messages in this release.
 3. Azure CLI.
 You can run all commands in this quickstart using the Azure Cloud Shell, an interactive CLI shell that runs in your browser.
 If you use the Cloud Shell, you don't need to install anything.
 If you prefer to use the CLI locally, this quickstart requires Azure CLI version 2.17.1 or later.
 Run az --version to find the version.
 To install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 To use the Azure IoT extension for Azure CLI with Topic Space, first remove the current Azure IoT extension using: